CT Clearinghouse

 The brain is made up of many parts that all work together as a team.
 Different parts of the brain are responsible for coordinating and performing specific functions.

-- The limbic system contains the brain's reward circuit - it links together a number of brain structures that control and regulate our ability to feel pleasure.
+Contains the brain’s reward circuit; it links together a number of brain structures that control and regulate our ability to feel pleasure.

-- The cerebral cortex is divided into areas that control specific functions.
-Different areas process information from our senses, enabling us to see, feel, hear, and taste.
+Divided into areas that control specific functions and process information from our senses, enabling us to see, feel, hear, and taste.
 The front part of the cortex, the frontal cortex or forebrain, powers our ability to think, plan, solve problems, and make decisions.

 The brain is a communications center consisting of billions of neurons, or nerve cells.
 Networks of neurons pass messages back and forth to different structures within the brain, the spinal column, and the peripheral nervous system.
 These nerve networks coordinate and regulate everything we feel, think, and do.